Hiring a car in Italy is a great way to explore the historic sites throughout this magnificent country, from Milan

-Rhino won the prestigious award of Best Car Hire Website in 2010 and we continually strive to deliver the cheapest price and best deals on car hire to our customers.
+Rhino won the prestigious award of Best Car Hire Website in 2018 and 2010 and further shortlisted in 2013, 2016 and 2017, we continually strive to deliver the cheapest price and best deals on car hire to our customers.
 We compare prices across all the main suppliers such as Europcar, Hertz and Avis as well as local suppliers to find you the best price possible.
 Why not try us for a quote today and see how much we can save you on your next car rental in Italy.

 Minimum Age Requirements for Car Hire in Italy

 In Italy you need to be 18 years or older to hire a car.
 If you are aged 18-25 a young driver surcharge will usually be added.
 These charges will vary depending on the car hire company and the type of vehicle you are wishing to rent.
 As you can see from the table below, the minimum age of the driver and the surcharge can vary greatly so it is always worth checking this carefully at the time of booking.

 Young driver supplement/day

 *average daily rates based on 7 day rental, search for todays best prices.

 Customer questions about Italy car hire